Refund & Withdrawal Schedule

 |Weeks 4-5||60% refund||Student will be held responsible for 40% of the assessed tuition and all non-refundable fees for the semester.|

 |Weeks 6-7||40% refund||Student will be held responsible for 60% of the assessed tuition and all non-refundable fees for the semester.|

 |Weeks 8-9||0% refund||Student will be held responsible for 100% of the assessed tuition and fees for the semester.|

-Course costs include the Engineering Differential, University Technology, and University Repair and Rehabilitation Fees.
-These are non-refundable unless a student withdraws from the course with a 100% refund.
+Course costs include the Engineering Differential General Service, University Technology, and University Repair and Rehabilitation Fees.
+The Technology and Repair and Rehabilitation fees are non-refundable unless a student withdraws from the course with a 100% refund.

 Please note that all courses which were dropped within 10 calendar days of a full withdrawal will be included in the calculation when determining the amount for which a student will be responsible when withdrawing from the University.